 Assistant Commissioner New York Governor's Traffic Safety Committee

-Chuck DeWeese was elected Vice Chair of GHSA in 2019.
+Chuck DeWeese was elected Vice Chair of GHSA in 2019 and became Chair of GHSA in April 2020 following a vacancy in that position.
 He also serves as Chair of the Association's Federal Relations Committee and previously led the Annual Meeting Planning Committee.

 DeWeese was appointed to the position of Assistant Commissioner for the Governor's Traffic Safety Committee in September 2007.
 Prior to his appointment, he spent 15 years working for the Federal Motor Carrier Safety Administration (FMCSA).
 His first seven years were spent as a Special Agent in charge of enforcing federal laws on truck and bus companies in upstate New York.
 Over the next eight years, Chuck served as the Field Office Supervisor for the FMCSA New York City Field office and spent one year in the role of acting Division Administrator.

 In his tenure, traffic fatalities are down nearly 30%.
-He successfully re-energized the twelve-agency statewide traffic safety committee, instituting transparency and demolishing silos, all while simultaneously awarding $32 million of federal funds annually to state, local and not for profit entities in New York State.
-He led a conversion to a paperless electronic grants management system allowing nearly 700 federally funded traffic safety grant requests to be processed in half the time as years past.
+He successfully re-energized the 12-agency statewide traffic safety committee, instituting transparency and demolishing silos, all while simultaneously awarding $32 million of federal funds annually to state, local and not-for-profit entities in New York state.
+He also led a conversion to a paperless electronic grants management system, allowing nearly 700 federally funded traffic safety grant requests to be processed in half the time as years past.